 The projected post-COVID-19 growth forecast for spirulina & phycocyanin are 10.6% & 28.5%, respectively, with market capitalization at € 200M & € 650M, respectively.
 Our model purports supply to humanitarian aid agencies, viz., WFP, UNHRD, and Bill & Melinda Gates Foundation, which operate outside the free market.
 Our intention aims to take advantage of the various capacities of algae.
 The Protein shall be extracted for its massive potential in food security & nutrition, especially in LDC's and Developing Countries, while the PC shall be extracted for commercialization in the F&B, pharma, cosmetics and dye industries.

 About the team

 Krishnakumar is a Master student of Biosystems Engineering from WUR, specializing in biobased chemistry, biorefinery, and operations.
 His dream is biobased entrepreneurship to counter the dread that mankind will soon collapse.
-Nikhil is (hopefully) going to begin his Masters’ at Illinois Institute of Technology, Chicago, specializing in bioreactors, process engineering, and memes.
+Nikhil is an incoming graduate student at WUR, specializing in bioreactors, process engineering, and memes.
 Anjali is a graduate student of business at Duke University, specializing in strategy, technology, entrepreneurship, and candy consumption.